OhmegaStar/esphome-for-growatt/README.md

 1. Create your esp32 in esphome in home assistant
 2. Upload the your basis config via. usb from pc.
 3. Test wireless upload
-4. Copy all content (make sure you have your wifi ssid&password in the secrets)
+4. Copy all content (make sure you have your wifi ssid&password, esphome ota and api keys in the secrets)
 5. Edit the sensors in the config if you like
 6. Upload wireless